 Does a Misdemeanor Theft Affect Employment With the Federal Government?

-Will a misdemeanor affect employment with the government for theft?
+Will a misdemeanor for theft affect your likelihood of getting a government job?
 Misdemeanor theft is fairly likely to have a negative effect on employment opportunities for individuals trying to get jobs with the federal government.
 Just as hiring someone with violent offenses on their record is seen as a risk to the safety of employees, the same is true for theft and the property of the business.

 It is still possible to get hired in the federal government with a theft misdemeanor on your record, however, the job opportunities will likely be limited to positions that do not have access to anything valuable.